-Your body undergoes many changes during pregnancy.
-While a few are expected as a routine part of pregnancy, there are some changes that will need medical attention.
-Smelly urine is one of the common problems associated with pregnant women.
-Foul smelling urine during pregnancy can prove to be uncomfortable and embarrassing for most women.
-You may notice the occurrence of smelly urine during the first-trimester pregnancy or towards the later stages too.
+Your body undergoes several changes during pregnancy.
+While a few are expected as a routine part of pregnancy, some changes might need medical attention.
+Smelly urine is one of the common problems associated with pregnancy.
+Foul-smelling urine during pregnancy can prove to be uncomfortable and embarrassing for most women.
+You may notice the occurrence of smelly urine during the first trimester of pregnancy, or even towards the later stages.

 What Causes Smelly Urine in Pregnancy?

-There could be various reasons for strong smelling urine pregnancy related, where some may be beginning while others can be serious and will need to be reported to your doctor.
+There could be many reasons for strong-smelling urine during pregnancy that are pregnancy-related; some of these will need a doctor’s attention.
 Here are a few common causes of smelly urine during pregnancy:

 1. A Heightened Sense of Smell